Alight-Rw/Alight-Codin-Challenge/README.md

   - Design Requirements:
      - Ensure the design closely mimics the current Google homepage.
      - Implement a search functionality using any random API for searching data.
-     - Responsiveness: The webpage should be responsive and accessible across different devices including desktops, laptops, tablets, and smartphones.
+     - Responsiveness: The webpage should be responsive and accessible across different devices including desktops, laptops, tablets, and           smartphones is a plus.
      - Additional Features: Feel free to add any additional features or enhancements that you think would improve the user experience.

 Requirements